I’ll never forget my first Memorial Day Murph workout.

 Most of us would probably say the same - it’s not a workout that is easily forgotten.
 Two miles total, and tons of pull-ups, push-ups, and air squats… Murph isn’t a workout to be taken lightly.

 There’s a pretty good chance you’ll see Murph pop-up in your gym’s programming.
 Whether you’ve done the workout before or not, it’s important to go into it with a strategy, and spend some time training for it.
 Read on for a few tips and tricks so that you can smartly (and safely) take on Memorial Day Murph.

 Above all else, keep in mind that this is a hero workout.
-This workout isn’t about your time, your strategy, or your “RX” ability - instead this is a workout to remember the hero that the workout is recognizing.
+This workout isn’t about your time, your strategy, or your “RX” ability - instead this is to remember the hero that the workout is recognizing.
 In this case, the hero is LT.
 Michael P. Murphy who was killed in action in Afghanistan on June 28th, 2005.

 If you’re new to CrossFit, you’ll soon find out that Hero WOD’s are commonly programmed in gyms - and it's not just to challenge your fitness.
 It’s a great chance to not only remember the fallen - but also preserve and retell the stories of amazing courage and sacrifice.

 Here’s a rundown of the workout: